Information

 Bold Face.
 Radian Gallery, San Francisco, CA

-Art Auction 2024 – Root Division’s 23rd Annual Benefit and Exhibition.
+Art Auction 2024.
 Root Division, San Francisco, CA

 An Assemblage of Spirits: Exploring Place and Identity in the Bay.
 Black (Space) Residency, San Francisco, CA